2024 E. coli Multi-state Outbreak Linked to Organic Carrots

 Advice to Consumers

-• Do not eat any recalled bagged organic carrots.
+• Do not eat any recalled bagged organic carrots or carrot products.
 Check your refrigerators or freezers for recalled carrots and throw them away.

 • Wash items and surfaces that may have touched the recalled organic carrots using hot soapy water or a dishwasher.